lvgl/lvgl/docs/overview/coords.md

 Translation is applied from the current position of the object.

-Perecentage values can be used in translations as well.
-In this case the percentage is releative to the size of the object.
-For example `lv_pct(50)` will move the object with half of its wifth/height.
+Percentage values can be used in translations as well.
+The percentage is relative to the size of the object (and not to the size of the parent).
+For example `lv_pct(50)` will move the object with half of its width/height.

-The translations is applied when the layouts are calcualted.
+The translations is applied after the layouts are calculated.
 Therefore, even the layouted objects' position can be translated.

 The translation actually moves the object.
 It means it makes the scrollbars and `LV_SIZE_CONTENT` sized objects react on the position change.

-### Transformation
+## Transformation
 Similarly to the position the size can be changed relative to the current size as well.
-The transformed width and hight is added on both sides of the object.
-That is 10 px transformed width amkes the object 2x10 pixel larger.
+The transformed width and height is added on both sides of the object.
+That is 10 px transformed width makes the object 2x10 pixel wider.

-Unlike position translation, the size transformation doesn't make the object "really" larget.
+Unlike position translation, the size transformation doesn't make the object "really" larger.
 In other words scrollbars, layouts, `LV_SIZE_CONTENT` will not consider the transformed size.
 Hence size transformation if "only" a visual effect.

 This code makes the a button larger when it's pressed: